adrianhopebailie/web-monetization/receiving.md

 Since the Payment Pointer is a URL it is possible for the host of the Payment Pointer to redirect the browser to an alternate address using standard HTTP redirects.

+The expectation is that a WM Receiver will issue one or more payment pointers to it's users and they will embed this into their websites that they wish to monetize.

+One of the benefits of the Payment Pointer is it provides a level of indirection that allows the browser to protect the privacy of the user from the WM Sender.

+Specifically, the browser uses the Payment Pointer in combination with a unique session id to request a unique receiving address for payments for each session.
+Only the receiving address is given to the WM Sender.

+The WM Sender never sees the Payment Pointer (which is easy to correlate to the website), only the address which is unique for each session.

 ## Receiving Payments

-Any entity that is able to accept payments on behalf of websites can fulfil the role of being a Web Monetization receiver.
+Any entity that is able to accept payments on behalf of websites can be a Web Monetization receiver if it offers support for the necessary protocols.

 The protocol for establishing a micropayments stream and sending payments is the Interledger protocol.
 Interledger allows for payments to be sent at very high volumes and in very small denominations.